U.S. Route 66: New Mexico

 US 66 covered 380 mi in the state and passed through many Indian reservations in the western half of New Mexico.
-East of those reservations, the highway passed through Albuquerque, Santa Fe, and Las Vegas.
+East of those reservations, the highway passed through Albuquerque, Santa Fe and Las Vegas.
 As in Arizona, in New Mexico, U.S. 66 paralleled I-40.

 Texas

-US 66 covered 178 mi in the Texas Panhandle, travelling in an east–west line between Glenrio, New Mexico and Texas and Texola, Oklahoma.
+US 66 covered 178 mi in the Texas Panhandle, travelling in an east–west line between Glenrio and Texola.
 Adrian, in the western Panhandle, was notable as the midpoint of the route.
-East of there, the highway passed through Amarillo (famous for the Cadillac Ranch), Conway, Groom, and Shamrock.
+East of there, the highway passed through Amarillo (famous for the Cadillac Ranch), Conway, Groom and Shamrock.

 Oklahoma and Kansas

 The highway covered 376 mi in Oklahoma.
-Today, it is marked by I-40 west of Oklahoma City, and SH-66 east of there.
-After entering at Texola, US 66 passed through Sayre, Elk City, and Clinton before entering Oklahoma City.
+Today, it is marked by I-40 west of Oklahoma City and SH-66 east of there.
+After entering at Texola, US 66 passed through Sayre, Elk City and Clinton before entering Oklahoma City.
 Beyond Oklahoma City, the highway passed through Edmond on its way to Tulsa.
-Past there, US 66 passed through Miami, North Miami, Commerce, and Quapaw before entering Kansas where it covered only 13.2 mi.
+Past there, US 66 passed through Miami, North Miami, Commerce and Quapaw before entering Kansas where it covered only 13.2 mi.
 Only three towns are located on the route in Kansas: Galena, Riverton and Baxter Springs.